-The Vice Chair for Selections is responsible for organizing and administering the process to hire Resident Advisors which includes recruitment, marketing, development of application materials and subsequent method of review, and an extensive interview process.
-The Vice Chair for Selections selects and supervises up to four (4) Assistant Vice Chairs (AVCs) who guide committees in the development of specific portions of the process (ie. group interview, individual interview, publicity, etc.).
-The Vice Chair -Selections is supervised by the Chair(s) and an Assistant Dean.
+The Vice Chair for Selections is responsible for organizing and administering the process to select Resident Advisors which includes recruitment, marketing, development of application materials and subsequent method of review, and an extensive interview process.
+The Vice Chair may select and manage a team of Assistant Vice Chairs (AVCs) to assist in the development of specific aspects of this position.
+The Vice Chair for-Selections is supervised by the Chair(s) of the Resident Staff program and an HRL professional staff member.
 Additional responsibilities and expectations will be communicated during trainings and throughout the year.

 The core values of Housing & Residence Life are multiculturalism, collaboration, personal accountability, empowerment, critical thinking, and customer service.
 The Vice Chair is expected to incorporate these core values into their respective roles.

-- Lead university-wide information sessions for candidates about the selection process
+- Lead University-wide information sessions for candidates about the Selections process

-- Train Resident Staff members about their responsibilities during the selection process
+- Train Resident Staff members about their responsibilities during the Selections process

 - Construct the agenda, organize and chair weekly AVC meetings; meet individually with AVCs as needed.

-- Serve as primary point of contact for questions or concerns from applicants and staff members who are facilitating the process Work on the development of selections website (including on-line application) and marketing scheme.
+- Serve as primary point of contact for questions or concerns from applicants and staff members who are facilitating the process.

-- Work with the Deans, Area Coordinators, Chair(s) and Vice Chairs to maintain consistency and teamwork in the leadership and direction of the Resident Staff Program.
+- Work with the HRL professional staff, Chair(s) and Vice Chairs to maintain consistency and teamwork in the leadership and direction of the Resident Staff Program.